ChristophDahl/Democracy-vs-autocracy/README.md

-# Competing Democratic and Autocratic Long-Run Regimes in a Minimal Norm–Institution Model
+# Competing democratic and autocratic long-run regimes in a minimal norm–institution model

 This repository contains MATLAB code for the study: